Spooky Tooth: After Spooky Tooth

 Mick Jones went on to form Foreigner in 1976.

 Grosvenor later played with Stealers Wheel and joined Mott the Hoople in the 1970s (replacing Mick Ralphs who left to form Bad Company), adopting the name Ariel Bender.
-In 2005 he founded the Ariel Bender Band, with which he still occasionally performs.
-In 2018 and 2019 he toured with a reformed Mott the Hoople.
+In 2005, he founded the Ariel Bender Band, with which he still occasionally performs.
+In 2018 and 2019, he toured with a reformed Mott the Hoople.

 Kellie later joined the Only Ones in the late 1970s also performing with them in 1980s.
 The band reformed in 2007.

 Ridley became a member of Humble Pie.
 On 19 November 2003 he died in Alicante, Spain, of pneumonia and resulting complications.
 He was 62.

-Wright began to develop an international solo career in the 1970s and had a hit with the radio-friendly "Dream Weaver".
+Wright began to develop an international solo career in the 1970s and had a hit with "Dream Weaver".

 Harrison, Grosvenor, Ridley and Kellie reunited as Spooky Tooth at points in 1997 and 1998, which resulted in an album, Cross Purpose, released in February 1999.

 Harrison played and recorded with the Hamburg Blues Band and appeared on their CD Touch (2002).

 In June 2004, Harrison, Wright and Kellie were again re-united as Spooky Tooth with Joey Albrecht (guitar) and Michael Becker (bass) for two concerts in Germany, resulting in a DVD Nomad Poets (2007).

-In 2006 Harrison released his first solo album in over thirty years, Late Starter.
+In 2006, Harrison released his first solo album in over thirty years, Late Starter.

 In February 2008, the latest incarnation of Spooky Tooth, featuring Harrison, Wright and Kellie, along with guitarist Steve Farris from Mr. Mister and Shem von Schroeck (bass), played a series of European dates.
 On 29 May 2009, this same lineup (with drummer Tom Brechtlein replacing Kellie) played at Island Records' 50th Anniversary at Shepherd's Bush Empire, before touring Germany that June.

 In 2012, Mike Kellie started work on a solo album.
 Kellie died on 18 January 2017 at the age of 69 after a short illness, and Mike Harrison died on 25 March 2018 at the age of 72.

+Wright died on September 4, 2023, at his home in California at the age of 80.
+In his final years, he had been suffering from both Parkinson’s disease and Lewy body dementia.

 Media depictions

-The band was featured in the 1970 documentary Groupies.
+The band were featured in the 1970 documentary Groupies.